pedro-pedrosa/ts-expressions/README.md

 });
 ```

 It is currently not supported to use the out-of-the-box TypeScript compiler (tsc) with this plug-in.
-You can [show your support here](https://github.com/Microsoft/TypeScript/issues/14419) if you'd like to see plugin support built into the TypeScript compiler.
+You can [show some love here](https://github.com/Microsoft/TypeScript/issues/14419) if you'd like to see plugin support built into the TypeScript compiler.

 ## How to use
 To declare a function that accepts expressions, you must declare one overload that uses a parameter of type `Expression` and another overload that uses a parameter of the type of expression you want to work with.